bioperl/bioperl.github.io/howtos/Beginners.md

 $inx->make_index($file_name);
 ```

-You would execute this script in the directory containing the "sequence.fa" file, and it would create an index file called "sequence.fa.idx".
+You would execute this script in the directory containing the *sequence.fa* file, and it would create an index file called *sequence.fa.idx*.
 Then you would retrieve a sequence object like this:

 ```perl
 $seq_obj = $inx->fetch($id)
 ```

-By default the fasta indexing code will use the string following the '''>''' character as a key, meaning that fasta header line should look something like this if you want to fetch using the value "48882":
+By default the fasta indexing code will use the string following the `>` character as a key, meaning that fasta header line should look something like this if you want to fetch using the value *48882*:

 `>48882 pdb|1CRA`

-However, what if you wanted to retrieve using some other key, like "1CRA" in the example above?
-You can customize the index by using 's `id_parser` method, which accepts the name of a function as an argument where that function tells the indexing object what key to use.
+However, what if you wanted to retrieve using some other key, like *1CRA* in the example above?
+You can customize the index by using [Bio::Index::Fasta](http://search.cpan.org/search?query= Bio::Index::Fasta)'s `id_parser` method, which accepts the name of a function as an argument where that function tells the indexing object what key to use.
 For example:

 ```perl
 $inx->id_parser(&get_id);